Sunday, November 3, 2024

 General or non horror people content warning- teeny amounts of blood, young women being toxic

 Plot- Emily wants to be president of her sorority as her mother was, but she doesn't have enough social followers to bring down Brianna who is at present the only person running.
-When she stops a runaway dog at the mall and gives it back to its owner, a random guy talks to her about loving animals and how he has a sloth that he is looking to sell (he is an illegal exotic animal dealer).
+When she stops a runaway dog at the mall and gives it back to its owner, a random guy talks to her about loving animals and how he has a sloth that he is looking to sell (he is an illegal exotic animal dealer, it turns out).
 Ultimately Emily decides to get the sloth, but when she shows up at the man's house, he isn't there and she just takes the sloth.
 The sloth is a hit on socials but at the same time, girls at the sorority start disappearing.

 Short review- this film is capital all letters DUMB, but is also fun.
 If you have some wines, it is very funny and stupid.
 Also the sloth puppet is really cute, and if you don't love horror, it is not very violent.